abdullahcok/js-zippie-app/README.md

 # js-zippie-app
-zipcode api with using bts4
+zipcode api with using api